Public Records & Services in Chickasha

 Arrest Records

 The Grady County Sheriff's Office and local police departments maintain arrest records throughout Grady County.
 These documents capture the circumstances of an individual's arrest, from the charges filed to booking details and scheduled court appearances.
-Anyone seeking access to these records—whether residents or attorneys—can submit requests through the Sheriff's Office by following procedures outlined in the Oklahoma Open Records Act.
+Anyone seeking access to these records - whether residents or attorneys - can submit requests through the Sheriff's Office by following procedures outlined in the Oklahoma Open Records Act.
 A typical arrest record in Grady County includes the person's name, arrest date, specific charges, and which agency made the arrest.

 Criminal Records

-The criminal records system in Grady County encompasses a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Grady County Sheriff's Office, along with local police departments, maintains these records.
-To conduct a background check in Grady County, individuals can contact the Oklahoma State Bureau of Investigation, which provides comprehensive criminal history reports.
+The criminal records system in Grady County covers a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+To conduct a background check in Grady County, individuals can contact the Oklahoma State Bureau of Investigation, which provides criminal history reports.
 The OSBI's services are essential for employers and residents seeking detailed background information.

 Vital Records